-During 2010, Dr. Sinskey, Mr. Giles, and Dr. Strobeck served as members of the Compensation Committee.
-During 2010, no executive officer of the Company served as: (i) a member of the compensation committee (or other committee of the Board of Directors performing equivalent functions or, in the absence of any such committee, the entire Board of Directors) of another entity, one of whose executive officers served on the Compensation Committee of the Company; (ii) a director of another entity, one of whose executive officers served on the Compensation Committee (or other committee of the Board of Directors performing equivalent functions or, in the absence of any such committee, the entire Board of Directors) of another entity, one of whose executive officers served as a Director of the Company.
+During 2011, Dr. Sinskey, Mr. Giles, Dr. Strobeck (from January 1, 2011 to May 24, 2011), and Dr. Wells (from June 15, 2011 through December 31, 2011) served as members of the Compensation Committee.
+During 2011, no executive officer of the Company served as: (i) a member of the compensation committee (or other committee of the Board of Directors performing equivalent functions or, in the absence of any such committee, the entire Board of Directors) of another entity, one of whose executive officers served on the Compensation Committee of the Company; (ii) a director of another entity, one of whose executive officers served on the Company; or (iii) a member of the compensation committee (or other committee of the Board of Directors performing equivalent functions or, in the absence of any such committee (or other committee of the Board of Directors performing equivalent functions or, in the absence of any such committee (or other committee of the Board of Directors performing equivalent functions or, in the absence of any such committee, the entire Board of Directors) of another entity, one of whose executive officers served as a Director of the Company.